elvinaliyev6/Employee-Management-System/README.md

 # Employee-Management-System
   Employee Management System web application using Spring Boot, Spring MVC, Thymeleaf, Spring Data JPA, and MySQL database.
+  Employee Management System with the following features:
 1. Get all the employees
 2. Add a new employee
 3. Update an employee